bplmaps/teaching-with-maps/README.md

-# Lane-Mead Portal
+# Teaching With Maps website

-Deployed for dev testing at: https://lane-mead-portal-dev.netlify.app
+Astro-generated static site for the 2024 NEH Teaching With Maps K-12 Institute